etoile/Etoile/README.md

 Tests suite
 -----------

-UnitKit (bundled with Etoile) is required.
+UnitKit (bundled with Étoilé) is required.

 Steps to produce test bundles for every modules which supports it in the repository and run tests suites: